 This combinatorial element can easily appear to be so obvious that it is not viewed as a separate factor at all.
 With regard to deductively obtained knowledge, philosophers especially were in the habit of considering only what is the precondition of proof as epistemologically problematic and in need of discussion, namely fundamental assumptions and rules of inference.
 This standpoint is, however, insufficient for the philosophical understanding of mathematics: for the typical effect of a mathematical proof is achieved only after the fundamental assumptions and rules of inference have been fixed.
-The remarkable character of mathematical results is not diminished when we modify the provable statements contentually by introducing the ultimate assumptions of the theory as premises and in addition explicitly state the rules of inference (in the sense of the formal standpoint).
+The remarkable character of mathematical results is not diminished when we modify the provable statements contentually by introducing the ultimate assumptions of thetheory as premises and in addition explicitly state the rules of inference (in the sense of the formal standpoint).

 To clarify the situation we can make-use of Weyl's comparison of a proof conducted in a purely formal way with a game of chess; the fundamental assumptions correspond to the initial position in the game, the rules of inference to the rules of the game.
 Let us assume that a bright chess master has for a certain initial position A discovered the possibility of checkmating his opponent in 10 moves.
 From the usual point of view we must then say that this possibility is logically determined by the initial position and the rules of the game.
-On the other hand, one can not maintain that the assertion of the possibility of a checkmate in 10 moves is implied by the specification of the initial position A and the rules of the game.
-The appearance of a contradiction between these claims disappears $\|^{335}$ if we see clearly that the "logical" effect of the rules of the game depends upon combination and therefore does not come about just through analysis of meaning but only through genuine presentation.
+On the other hand, one can not maintain that the assertion of the initial position A and the rules of the game.
+The appearance of a contradiction between these claims disappears \parallel^{335} if we see clearly that the "logical" effect of the rules of the game depends upon combination and therefore does not come about just through analysis of meaning but only through genuine presentation.